-Senior

-Practicum -

-Secondary

-Mathematics

-(Additional

-requirements)

-You will be at your placement school from the first day back to school for teachers in the fall, until the Monday after your graduation or after all of your classes have taken and completed their final exams, whichever occurs first, in the spring.
+Senior Practicum - Secondary Mathematics (Additional requirements) You will be at your placement school from the first day back to school for teachers in the fall, until the Monday after your graduation or after all of your classes have taken and completed their final exams, whichever occurs first, in the spring.
 With regards to holidays and other special scheduling, you are expected to adhere to your placement school's schedule.
-Thus, you holiday breaks will follow the public-schools chedule not the schedule at the University of Mississippi.
+Thus, your holiday break will follow the publicschools schedule not the schedule at the University of Mississippi.

-Your time at your placement school will vary during the fall, July/August untilDecember.Duringteacherprofessionaldaysandthefirst5 dayswith students present, you will be expected to be at your placements school the total school day, whenever teachers are expected to be present.
+Your time at your placement school will vary during the fall, July/August until December.
+During teacher professional days and the first 5 days with the students present, you will be expected to be at your placements school the total school day, whenever teachers are expected to be present.
 Starting with the 6th full day for students, you will be expected to be at your placement school at least 20 minutes before school starts and remain until the end of the 4th period of the day or noon, whichever occurs first.
 If your placement school is on a block schedule, you will be expected to be present until noon or the beginning of the lunch period.
 If noon falls in the middle of a class, you are expected to remain until end of that class period, unless doing so will force you to be late for an Ole Miss class.
 During the spring semester, you are expected to adhere to the same daily schedule as the regular classroom teachers at your placement school.